thesquash/gtk-theme-raleigh/README.md

 ## What's New?

-Gtk-Theme-Raleigh now has few known bugs, and displays all of the `gtk3-demo` applications acceptably well, as well as looking pretty on the MATE and LXDE desktops.
-(Note:  The latter is kind of pointless since few distributors compile LXDE with GTK+ 3; they usually use GTK+ 2.)
+Gtk-Theme-Raleigh now has few known bugs, and displays all of the `gtk3-demo` applications *very* well.
+It is also a truly cross-desktop theme now, as it displays properly on the Cinnamon, MATE, and XFCE desktops.
+***It even looks good on GNOME 40!***

-The theme code has been modularized (except for some currently-unused assets of the dark variant), and the code should be more readable now thanks to dozens of new comments in the CSS.
+The theme code has been modularized, and the code should be more readable now thanks to dozens of new comments in the CSS.

-I am currently also testing the theme on Cinnamon, GNOME 40 and XFCE, so that this theme can become a truly cross-desktop theme.
+The dark variant is complete.

+Right-to-left users should now be pleased by the fact that this theme is now fully right-to-left compliant, as far as I am aware.

+A GTK 4 port is being considered, though is unlikely since GTK 4 neutralizes some of the theme's classic looks -- GTK 4 eliminated some widgets and components of widgets which are necessary for the full Raleigh look-and-feel.

 ## Installation